ihmeuw/easylink/README.rst

 EasyLink
 ========

+.. _intro:

-EasyLink is a framework that allows users to build and run highly configurable entity resolution (ER) pipelines.
+EasyLink is a tool that allows users to build and run highly configurable record linkage/entity resolution pipelines.
+Its configurability enables users to "mix and match" different pieces of record linkage software by ensuring that each piece of the pipeline conforms to standard patterns.

+For example, users at the Census Bureau could easily evaluate whether using a more sophisticated "blocking" method would improve results in a certain pipeline, without having to rewrite the entire pipeline.

+In its current state, EasyLink provides only one or two implementations for each step, does not yet have documentation to support users in creating their own implementations, and is not yet stable enough to be recommended as a tool for production pipelines.

+.. _end_intro:

 .. _python_support: